PMayala/task-manager/README.md

 - 📧 Contact the development team through your course platform
 - 🐛 Create an issue on the project repository
 - 📖 Check the documentation in the `docs/` directory
+- 🎥 Watch the [video walkthrough](https://youtu.be/yqpxNdv13aU) for visual guidance

 ## Acknowledgments